How to List Your ii Event

 Some Hosts also add videos – in this case we tend to say “read or watch before the Salon”, or simply “check out….”.

 Pick the date, start time, and end time for the Salon.
-Usually, Salons are scheduled for three hours.
+Usually, Salons are scheduled for between 1.5 to 2.5 hours.

-You should also pick your timezone.
-Visitors to your event’s page will see the start time in their own time zone, so you don’t need to add the start time in other zones as we used to do.
+When you list the event, the time will be your timezone by default.
+Visitors to your event’s page will see the start time in their own time zone, so you don’t need to add the start time in other zones.

 When in doubt, use World Time Buddy, where you can compare three time zones at the same time.